 Is Staffie a good first dog?

 Staffordshire Bull Terriers are intelligent, extremely strong dogs and not everyone recommends them for first time owners.
-However, if you do your research, are able to provide consistent training, be willing to give them plenty of exercise and spend time with them, there is no reason why they shouldn’t be suitable for a first-time owner who understands what they are taking on.
+However, if you do your research, are able to provide consistent training, be willing to spend time with them, there is no reason why they shouldn’t be suitable for a first-time owner who understands what they are taking on.

 Staffies with kids?